 Schematic of transient grating.
-Source: Dr. Navaneetha Ravichandran's group, ME
+Source: Dr. Navaneetha Ravichandran's group, ME Dept., IISc.

-Dept., IISc.

-Measurement and characterization of their fundamental dynamics can improve photon signal sensitivity and thermometry by orders of magnitude.
+Sensitive qubits can be prepared and carefully positioned in two-dimensional transition metal chalcogenides and related semiconductors.
+Measurement and characterization of their fundamental dynamics can improve photon signal sensitivity and thermometry by orders of magnitude